 Review & Testing Status

-We have been beta testing a prototype ConnecT since May 2016 for Winegard, and our impressions are shared below with our members.
+We tested a prototype ConnecT s beginning in May 2016 for Winegard, and our impressions are shared below with our members.

 In May 2017, Winegard sent us their newly released ConnecT 4G1 cellular model utilizing an AT&T data plan.